ChaosAwakens/ChaosAwakens/README.md

 # ChaosAwakens
-ChaosAwakens is a sucessor mod for OreSpawn for Minecraft created after Danger Exit Scammed.
-Main Version is 1.12.2
+ChaosAwakens is a remaster of the old Minecraft/DangerZone mod OreSpawn, built from the ground up.
+This is the branch for Minecraft Fabric.

-Lead Dev
-TheyCallMeRandom,

-Coders:
+**Project Lead:** TheyCallMeRandom

-Meme Man,
+**Coders:** Meme Man, WeirdNerd, Blackout, LuisRandomness, Crosby
-WeirdNerd,
-Asbestosstar (amerigovespuccip in MC),
-Yanbere,
-Memer Teamer (very minimal),

-Artists:
-VDA Spoop,
-FBG_Bolushi,
-ElectricKhan,
+**Artists:** VDA Spoop, LuisRandomness, Absolute Kun, Spawn of Ore, jjwiggs, killerking, Peeko, Spooder, Chromatic Aethernus.

-The Cleaning Lady,
+**Former Members:** Asbestosstar, ElectricKhan, The Cleaning Lady, DeuceWins, FBG_Bolushi.
-LuisRandomness,
-YanbereGev,
-Asbestosstar (some),
-AbsoluteKhan,
-Memer Teamer,
-DeuceWins,
-jjwiggs,
-killerking,
-Peeko,
-Spooder,
-Chromatic,

-Builders:
-Memer Teamer

-If i got anything wrong please update it.